jan-bogaerts/slate/source/index.html.md

 - SenMLBase::getNext()  : get the next item in the list.
 When this returns NULL, the end of the list has been reached.

 ### python
 Internally, the python versions use standard python arrays to store the data.
-The child list of a SenMLPack is exposed through an iterator.
+The list of a SenMLPack is exposed through an iterator.
 This way, you can use the standard loop features of python to walk over the list.

 ## gateways